dostuffthatmatters/circadian-scp-upload/README.md

     ).run()
 ```

-You will get an informational output whereever you direct the log output to - the progress is only logged at steps of 10%:
+The client will produce an informational output wherever one directs the log output - the progress is only logged at steps of 10%:

 ```log
 INFO - 2015-01-16: starting